 Non-urgent advice: See a GP if:

-- you have had rheumatic fever before and you think it's come back
+- you've had rheumatic fever before and you think it's come back

-- you have had a bacterial throat infection recently and you develop symptoms of rheumatic fever
+- you've had a bacterial throat infection recently and you develop symptoms of rheumatic fever

 Symptoms of rheumatic fever